amitofsk/dandy/docs/Dandy.md

 ### 8.3 Displaying numerical data, the computer side

-Back to writing code for the computer in Python using the IDLE IDE.
+Let's get back to writing code for the computer in Python using the IDLE IDE.
 This example reads the data from the microcontroller.
-It also picks off the part of the json that we're interested in.
+It also picks off the part of the JSON that we're interested in.
 This example does not use a GUI.
 We'll add a GUI in the next section.

 Make sure your microcontroller is still plugged in and running the example from the last section.
-Also make sure you've closed your Mu or Arduino IDE.
-Additionally, set port for your computer.
+Also make sure you've closed your Mu, Arduino Lab, or Arduino IDE.
+Additionally, set `PORT` for your computer.

 (See file src/examples/ReadInJson.py)